unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Fear Aura_**.
 Any creature hostile to the pit fiend that starts its turn within 20 feet of the pit fiend must make a DC 21 Wisdom saving throw, unless the pit fiend is incapacitated.
 On a failed save, the creature is frightened until the start of its next turn.
 If a creature’s saving throw is successful, the creature is immune to the pit fiend’s Fear Aura for the next 24 hours.

 **_Magic Resistance_**.
-The pit fiend has advantage on saving throws against spells and other magical effects.
+The pit fiend has advantage on saving throws against spells and other tek effects.

 **_Magic Weapons_**.
 The pit fiend’s weapon attacks are magical.